Ohio Sports Betting Regulator to Consider Ban on Prop Bets

 On its face, a ban on prop betting seems like a surefire way to stop a rise in spot-fixing across sports in the US.
 However, the American Gaming Association is warning lawmakers that it could have the opposite effect.

 The AGA issued a statement opposing the proposed ban, claiming it would limit watchdogs' ability to monitor for suspicious betting patterns.
-If regulated sportsbooks eliminate prop betting, it could lead more players to seek out illegal options such as offshore sportsbooks.
+If regulated online sportsbooks eliminate prop betting, it could lead more players to seek out illegal options such as offshore sportsbooks.
 Most of those platforms have little to no integrity monitoring, making it nearly impossible for them to detect spot-fixing.